To be released by CRD Records on 7 July 2023.

-Cellist Selma Gokcen, in collaboration with distinguished American harpsichordist and Bach scholar Kenneth Cooper, has created in Bach Revealed a three-volume study of all six Cello Suites which features two-part playing editions for the first time.
-These versions are designed to assist professional cellists, students and teachers in their study of these Suites.
+Cellist Selma Gokcen and the distinguished American harpsichordist and Bach scholar Kenneth Cooper, have created in Bach Revealed a three-volume study of all six Cello Suites, offering two-part playing editions for the first time.
+These will assist professional cellists, students and teachers studing these great works.

-This edition consists of musical reductions, mostly in two voices, which make explicit Bach’s complex harmonies by setting out their structure, without losing any of the originals' spirit and beauty.
-The reductions allow players to explore the layers of musical texture and reveal Bach’s counterpoint, chordal elaboration and ornamentation of the melodic line.
+This edition consists of musical reductions, mostly in two voices, making explicit Bach’s complex harmonies by setting out their structure without losing the originals' spirit and beauty.
+The reductions explore Bach's rich layers of musical texture and reveal his counterpoint, chordal elaboration and ornamentation of the melodic line.
 They provide the implied bass line, the essential melodic line, opportunities for ornamentation and the essential rhythmic character of the dance movements.

-Bach Revealed is also available in a separate edition for viola, and will be equally useful for musicians who play the Cello Suites on other instruments, including double bass, guitar, saxophone and marimba.
-It is relevant to Baroque specialists and modern instrument players alike, teachers and students wishing to deepen their understanding of Bach’s musical language.
+Bach Revealed is also available in a viola edition, and will be equally useful for musicians who play the Cello Suites on other instruments including double bass, guitar, saxophone and marimba.
+It will interest Baroque specialists and modern instrument players alike, teachers and students wishing to deepen their understanding of Bach’s musical language.

 Comments on Bach Revealed

 'A detailed insight into the structure and ornamental possibilities of the Six Bach Suites for Cello, and a testament to the greatness and creative potential that these Suites represent.
 The imaginative way that the authors have revealed the layers and voices of Bach’s musical language makes examination of their material accessible and instructive for cellists at any stage of their development.
 I applaud the work that went into producing such a volume and endorse the results with admiration and enthusiasm.'
 Ralph Kirshbaum, Piatigorsky Professor of Cello, University of Southern California